+4.6.3.
 Cascaded inverters: a = 1, e = 1

 Suppose that instead of measuring e to be 0 it was measured 1 as predicted.
 The circuit must have a relatively unlikely double fault (if it has any fault at all) where one fault shadows the effect of the other.
-Nevertheless the Table 2: Expected costs for cascaded inverters after measurements (with p(B, C, D) = .01, p(A) = .025)
+Nevertheless the best measurement to identify a possible double fault is still c (Table 3).